docker/docs/docker-hub/onboard-business.md

 ## Step 2: Create Docker Hub repositories and configure access control

 If member's of your organization will access images on Docker Hub, then you should create at least one image repository.
-After you have created teams, you can also configure the level of access that each team will have for your organization's repositories.

 To create a repository: